Franconia Park Master Plan Revision Process Update

 As the spring sports season begins, the Department of Neighborhood and Community Services (NCS) communicated with the athletic field users to remind them of neighborhood concerns and asked for their cooperation in being mindful of neighborhood impacts.
 Supervisor McKay requested that the master plan process be put on hold for a year so existing issues can be improved through better communications between the community, supervisor’s office, field users, police, and transportation office.

 On November 12, 2014, a community meeting was held to present and discuss the second draft revision to the Franconia Park Master Plan at Key Middle School.
 Comments on the second draft were accepted through the end of December 2014.

 The second revision seeks to address community concerns raised at the public comment meeting held in April by reducing the number of athletic fields, expanding parking and reorienting other fields and features.
 The revisions include reorientation of the existing diamond fields away from residences and towards the Beltway.
 A planned third rectangle field shown on the first revision has been removed from the draft plan and other park features such as the playground, picnic area, dog park and skate spot, have been rearranged accordingly.
 Planned parking has been expanded within the park and phasing text has been added to the plan that prioritizes the provision of parking prior to building new facilities.

 Future Park Improvements

-Although park planning should be completed in 2014, no determination has been made as to when approved improvements will be implemented.
-Current park bond and work programs do not include funding for design or construction within Franconia Park.
+Although park planning should be completed in 2017, it has yet to be determined when approved improvements will be implemented.
+Funding will be sought through future bond programs as funding through current park bonds do not include resources for design or construction within Franconia Park.
 Site design, construction timing, and funding are determined by the Park Authority Board through adoption of the Capital Improvement Program.
 In some cases, sponsorships and funds proffered from private developments may be available to provide park improvements.